mediaelement/mediaelement/api.md

 Method | Description
 -------- | ------------
-load | Reload the audio/video element; also, it is used to update the audio/video element after changing the source or other settings play | Start playing the audio/video pause | Halt (pauses) the currently playing audio or video stop | **Only** present to support Flash RTMP streaming in MediaElementPlayer.
-The equivalent for other scenarios is "pause"
+load() | Reload the audio/video element; also, it is used to update the audio/video element after changing the source or other settings play() | Start playing the audio/video pause() | Halt (pauses) the currently playing audio or video stop() | **Only** present to support Flash RTMP streaming in MediaElementPlayer.
+The equivalent for other scenarios is "pause" remove() | Destroy the video/audio player instance

 **Note:** canPlayType() method is used internally and accounts for other types of media to be played (such as HLS, RTMP, etc.); addTextTrack() is replaced also with more code to manage clsoed captioning and tracks.
 For that reason, they are not listed.